The Site is owned and operated by Ingrid Pears M.B.E. trading as; INGRID PEARS HOT GLASS STUDIO.

 Some of the information we collect is provided by you on our Site.
 In other cases, someone else shares it with us, such as someone who sends you a gift from our studio or online store.
 This is called “User-Provided Information.”
 Some of the information we receive from your computer or device as you interact with our Site.
 This is called “Site Usage Information.”

 Depending on the type of application, we may collect Personal Information such as your name; Company name; age or date of birth; postal addresses; email addresses; telephone numbers; fax numbers; photograph; gender; credit card and other payment information; purchase, site browsing and transaction history; education and work history, allergy and medical conditions and other application information; and interests, hobbies and demographic information.

-For example, we collect Personal Information when you buy vouchers or make reservations for a visit our studios, a programme, a class or experience; purchase a membership, make a donation, create an account on our Site; sign up for our email updates; subscribe to one of our publications; make online purchases from our shop; answer a survey; enter a contest; complete an application to volunteer or for an internship or residency; apply for a job; apply to contribute to one of our publications, contribute to a blog or other social forum on the Site; or submit feedback or a comment, request or question to us using a “contact us,” “ask us” or similar feature on the Site.
+For example, we collect Personal Information when you buy vouchers or make reservations for a visit to our studios, a programme of glass, a class or glass experience; purchase a membership, make a donation, create an account on our Site; sign up for our email updates; subscribe to one of our publications; make online purchases from our shop; answer a survey; enter a contest; complete an application to volunteer or for an internship or residency; apply for a job; apply to contribute to one of our publications, contribute to a blog or other social forum on the Site; or submit feedback or a comment, request or question to us using a “contact us,” “ask us” or similar feature on the Site.